 How much does my employer pay?

-Your employer pays the balance of the cost of the Scheme, which will vary from time to time and includes administration costs.
+Your employer pays the balance of the cost of the Scheme, which will vary from time to time and includes the cost of providing life assurance benefits and all administration costs.

 How your contributions are calculated